10 Minute Do-Anywhere Complete Body Workout With Anna Victoria

 Glute bridges not only firm your gluteal muscles for a toned booty, they also help to stabilize your core, which can prevent lower-back pain.
 Kick butt with these glute bridge exercises.

 How to Do It: Lie down with your back flat on the floor and your knees bent so that your feet are slightly wider than hip-width apart.
 Then raise your hips off the floor until you create a straight line from your knees down to your neck.
-Squeeze your glutes for
+Squeeze your glutes for one second, then relax and bring your hips back down to the floor.
+Take a second to breath before repeating.
+Do this 10 times.

 8. Glute Bridge Holds